Cala Varques: How to get there and all its secrets

 Years ago, Cala Varques was known as the ideal beach if you wanted to visit a virgin beach away from all the hustle and bustle, the overcrowding and the stress of everyday life.

-Things have changed since then, although Cala Varques is still a virgin beach.
-But as it gained popularity, it went from being that cove where there were only a few people, to a crowded cove, with all that that entails.
+Cala Varques is still a virgin beach… But, other than that, things have changed.
+As it gained popularity, it went from being that cove where there were only a few people, to a crowded cove, with all that that entails.
 Is Cala Varques worth visiting?
 Sure, but you won’t be alone, and there’s a hike to get there.
+Ready to discover it?
+Let’s go.

 cala varques beach